Unemployment Insurance Handbook for Employers (UCB-201-P)

 The Social Security Act requires that unemployment insurance benefits be promptly paid to an individual when due, but it is the responsibility of the department to ensure that benefits are only paid to those claimants who are eligible.
 To meet this requirement, we must investigate all eligibility issues which could suspend, reduce or cancel benefits, obtaining and recording the information necessary to determine the claimant's eligibility regardless of its source.

 It is important for you to bring eligibility issues to our attention in a timely manner, even when your account is not currently liable for benefits paid to the claimant.
-If you have submitted a required benefit report and neglected to raise an eligibility question on the report itself, you should contact the UI benefit center shown on the report as soon as you recognize your error.
-(If you did not keep a copy of the report, call one of the benefit centers.)
+If you have submitted a required benefit report and neglected to raise an eligibility question on the report itself, you should contact the Help Center shown on the report as soon as you recognize your error.
+(If you did not keep a copy of the report, call the Employer Assistance Line at (414) 438-7705.)
 Provide all supporting facts which pertain to the issue you are raising.
 If you take action to notify us immediately, you will reduce the likelihood of our paying benefits erroneously to the claimant.
 (See Part 5 for information about the effect of raising a late eligibility issue on your UI account.)

 When an eligibility issue is raised, a fact-finding investigation is conducted and the claimant is always given an opportunity to give a statement about the issue.
 Usually we need additional information from employers to resolve the issue.
 If the issue being investigated is a discharge, we often send a letter to the employer before the claimants interview to find out why the claimant was discharged, what prior incidents, if any, were also a factor, if progressive discipline was used, etc. The adjudicator may also follow-up the letter with a telephone call for clarification.
 The claimant can then respond to the specific allegations the employer has made when (s)he gives a statement.